scorebo/scorebo/README.md

 ## Self-correcting Bayesian Optimization (SCoreBO) repository for ICML 2023.

-This repository makes use of both BOTorch and Ax as submodules, as well as Hydra to run experiments.
+This repository makes use of both BOTorch[1] and Ax as submodules, as well as Hydra to run experiments.

 #### TO RUN:
 0. Retrieve the necessary repositories: